Limerick Museum: Foundation

-The Limerick Museum was founded in 1907 and in the Carnegie Free Library and Museum building (established by Andrew Carnegie on Pery Square.
+The Limerick Museum was founded in 1907 and originally accommodated in the Carnegie Free Library and Museum building (established by Andrew Carnegie on Pery Square).
 Limerick Museum opened to the public in 1916 and remained in Pery Square until 1975.
 In 1979, the museum relocated to two restored houses in John Square.
 In 1998 the museum was moved again this time to Castle Lane where it opened to the public in 1999.
-In 2012, the museum was moved to a temporary location Civic Buildings, Merchant's Quay due to the refurbishment and expansion of King John's Castle (Limerick).
+In 2012, the museum was moved to a temporary location Civic Buildings, Merchant's Quay due to the refurbishment and expansion of King John's Castle.
 In May 2017, it moved to the present location in the old Franciscans Friary on Henry Street.

 The museum is run by Limerick City and County Council.

 Limerick Museum received national recognition as a museum under the Cultural Institution Act 1997, which allowed it to become a designated museums of the collection of archaeological material.
 Before 1977 the Limerick city librarian was also the curator.
-The full-time museum curators included: Larry Walsh – 1977 to 2012.; Brian Hodkinson – 2012 to 2017; Dr Matthew Potter – 2017 to Present.
+Since then, the full-time museum curators included: Larry Walsh (1977–2012), Brian Hodkinson (2012–2017) and Dr Matthew Potter (2017–present).

 It has a collection of sixty-two thousand objects gathered through donations, purchase and long-term loan.
 In 2004, it became the first local authority in the state to have an online catalogue.
 In recent years, the number of visitors has increased from 13,000 in 2017 to 23,000 in 2018.